Ultimate Road Trip from Barcelona to Seville

 Valdepeñas

-Valdepeñas is a quaint town in La Mancha’s region of Castilla-La Mancha that is a great place to try the wine of this region.
-Many vineyards here use the old tradition of fermenting grapes in stone vats rather than oak barrels.
+Valdepeñas is a quaint town in Castilla-La Mancha that is a great stop to try the wines of this region.
+Many vineyards here use the traditional method of fermenting grapes in stone vats rather than in oak barrels.

 Stone vats for wine fermentation